Fall of the Hulks: Plot

-The storyline begins by revealing that MODOK is a part of a loose-knit cabal of scientists called Intelligencia (consisting of the Leader, Doctor Doom, Mad Thinker, Wizard, Egghead, and the Red Ghost).
-They have gathered the knowledge that MODOK eventually uses to create the Red Hulk.
-The group makes it clear that they are out to kidnap the world's eight smartest people.
-The Intelligencia's plan has yet to be revealed in its entirety but already has a wide influence on the Marvel Universe as a whole.

 Red Hulk fights and kills Thunderbolt Ross at the behest of Bruce Banner, with whom he has formed an alliance.
-Betty Ross and Glenn Talbot (both thought to be dead) come to Ross' funeral.
+Betty Ross and Glenn Talbot (both thought to be dead) attend Ross' funeral.
 Lyra is later seen in the company of Red She-Hulk and MODOK and has joined their ranks for unknown reasons.

 Red Hulk has been running missions in the alliance with Banner — including a trip to a secret A.I.M. base which houses not only cloned bodies of MODOK, but the Cosmic Hulk automaton as well.
-While trying to destroy the Cosmic Hulk, he accidentally powered it with his own cosmic energy.
-The Cosmic Hulk made quick work of both A-Bomb and Red Hulk before being called off by the Leader.
-Red Hulk and Rick return to Banner, reporting on the events that occurred, and Red Hulk reveals to Banner that he has a daughter.
+While trying to destroy the Cosmic Hulk, he accidentally powers it with his own cosmic energy.
+The Cosmic Hulk makes quick work of A-Bomb and Red Hulk before being called off by the Leader.
+Red Hulk and Rick Jones return to Banner, reporting on the events that occurred, and Red Hulk reveals to Banner that he has a daughter.

-After telling him Lyra is Thundra's daughter, he remembers telling Thundra about Intelligencia and told her to accept their offer but to secretly be in contact with him.
-He recalls how she saved him from Doc Samson and how they forced Wizard and his allies to stand back and how they went to Castle Doom to steal his time machine.
-In the present day, after being attacked by vampire creatures in Castle Doom, they teleport one day into the future and to the desert where Red Hulk hides the time machine and sends Thundra home after sharing a kiss with her.
-Unbeknownst to him, he is being watched by A-Bomb.